rigoudyg/climaf/doc/scripts/plot.rst

 **Inputs** (in the order of CliMAF call):

   - a dataset for main field which can be up to 4-dimensional

+Additional fields (optional):

+  - a dataset for auxiliary field which can be up to 4-dimensional
+  - 2 datasets for the vector plot which can be up to 4-dimensional

+Warnings:

-Warning: Order of data dimensions is supposed to be time, height, lat, lon.
+- Order of all data dimensions is supposed to be time, height, lat, lon.
 Only first time step is used.
 Only the first vertical dimension is used if the two other dimensions are not degenerated.

+- Order of inputs is supposed to be main field, auxiliary field and vectors datasets.
+For additional fields, if one or several optional datasets are not used, set None instead of dataset; unless it is about one or several last fields.

 **Mandatory arguments**: None (but ``title`` is recommended)